Book an appointment using SetMore

 Possessory Conservatorship vs. Managing Conservatorship

-You may be awarded two types of conservatorship regarding your grandchild: possessory or managing conservatorship.
+Two types of conservatorship are available for your grandchild: possessory or managing conservatorship.
 The main difference between the two is that you will not have any rights or duties to make life decisions for your grandchild in possessory conservatorship.
 However, you will have visitation rights.

 Possessory Conservatorship